 Love fairy lights?
 Don’t we all, so that’s why we’ve put together this post about all the different fairy light ideas around the home.

-If you’ve been bitten by the fairy garden bug, a simple (or even elaborate) fairy garden that remains pretty much the same all year long will probably no longer be enough and you’ll enjoy being able to decorate your mini garden throughout seasonal festivities.
-Perhaps that means redecorating for Christmas, creating a mini pumpkin patch in October, a Mad Hatter’s tea party for Easter; it might also mean a loved-up Valentine’s Day mini garden scene or a classically Aussie outdoors vignette to celebrate the start of summer.
+If you’ve been bitten by the fairy garden bug, a simple (or even elaborate) fairy garden that stays the same all year long will probably no longer be enough.
+You’ll likely start wanting to decorate your mini garden throughout seasonal festivities.
+That might mean redecorating for Christmas or creating a mini pumpkin patch in October.
+Or how about a Mad Hatter’s tea party for Easter?

-The best fairy gardens are personalised and customised to reflect something about their gardener, rather than being generic.
-This means fairy garden arrangements also make the perfect gift because you can design a bespoke fairy garden to suit your loved one that incorporates nods to their interests or elements of their lives.
-Some companies put together mini garden kits, which you could use as a foundation and embellish to create a really special and unique fairy garden kit as a gift.
+The best fairy gardens are personalised to reflect something about their gardener, not generic.
+In fact, fairy garden arrangements also make the perfect gift.
+You can design a bespoke fairy garden to suit your loved one that has nods to their interests or elements of their lives.
+Some companies sell mini garden kits, which you could use as a foundation.
+Then embellish to create a really special and unique fairy garden kit as a gift.